 Case Check for Central American Minors Parole Program

-In August 2017, the Department of Homeland Security (DHS) announced the termination of the CAM Parole program.
-This program considered for parole certain children and family members in El Salvador, Guatemala, and Honduras who were eligible for access to the U.S. Refugee Admissions Program but were found ineligible for refugee resettlement.
+In August 2017, the Department of Homeland Security (DHS) announced the termination of the CAM parole program.
+This program considers for parole certain children and family members in El Salvador, Guatemala, and Honduras who were eligible for access to the U.S. Refugee Admissions Program but were found ineligible for refugee resettlement.

 On June 13, 2018, a complaint was filed in the Northern District of California, S.A. v.
-Trump, 18-cv-03539, challenging the August 2017 decision to terminate the CAM Parole Program and related issues.
-Pursuant to the Final Judgment and Order for Permanent Injunction in S.A. et al v.
-Trump issued on May 17, 2019 and related settlement agreement, USCIS is reopening and continuing processing of certain CAM parole cases under the previous CAM parole policies and procedures.
-This agreement affects individuals who received a conditional parole approval notice that USCIS then rescinded in 2017 following the CAM Parole program’s termination.
+Trump, 18-cv-03539, challenging the August 2017 decision to terminate the CAM parole program and related issues.
+Under the Final Judgment and Order for Permanent Injunction in S.A. v.
+Trump issued on May 17, 2019, and related settlement agreement, USCIS is continuing to process certain CAM parole cases under the previous CAM parole policies and procedures.
+This agreement affects individuals who received a conditional parole approval notice that USCIS then rescinded in 2017 after the CAM parole program’s termination.
 USCIS mailed notices alerting parents and their qualifying family members in cases affected by this agreement.

-- DHS recently mailed notices to all participants who are eligible for resumed processing.
-If you did not receive a notice in the mail and are unsure whether your case is eligible for resumed processing of CAM parole, please enter the WRAPS case number from your initial CAM Program filing.
+If you did not receive a notice in the mail and are unsure whether your case is eligible for resumed processing of CAM parole, please use the CAM Case Check tool above.